logto-io/logto/.changeset/README.md

 ### Core

-The release group that includes the Logto core products, which consists of the following packages:
+The release group that includes the Logto core service and its schemas and cli, which consists of the following packages:

-- @logto/console
 - @logto/core (main)
-- @logto/integration-tests
-- @logto/ui
+- @logto/schemas

-Their version will be in sync, and forms our main release.

-### CLI

-The release group that includes Logto CLI and its aliases:

-- @logto/cli (main)
+- @logto/cli
 - @logto/create

+Their versions will be always in sync, and forms our main release.

 ### Others